 Basic sections Characteristic 1.
-Explanatory note.
-This section specifies the General objectives of basic General education, taking into account the specifics of the subject, the course, emphasizes the novelty of this program, its difference from similar programs, indicates in what system of textbooks or a complete subject line of textbooks is sup- posed to implement this program.
-This section clarifies and expands the system of basic national values stated in the concept of spiritual and moral development and education of the individual citizen of Russia: patriotism, social solidarity, citizenship, family, work and creativity, science, tradition- al Russian religions, art and literature, nature, humanity.
-Value orientations should reveal the educational potential of the educational process, the rela- tionship of the curriculum of the subject with the program of education and socialization of students, including the formation of environmental culture, culture of healthy and safe lifestyles.
+Explanatory This section specifies the General objectives of basic General education, note. taking into account the specifics of the subject, the course, emphasizes the novelty of this program, its difference from similar programs, indicates in what system of textbooks or a complete subject line of textbooks is sup- posed to implement this program.
+This section clarifies and expands the system of basic national values stated in the concept of spiritual and moral development and education of the individual citizen of Russia: patriotism, social solidarity, cluzenship, family, work and cleativity, science, tradition- al Russian religions, art and inclature, nature, numainty.
+Value orientations should reveal the educational potential of the educational process, the rela- tionship of the curriculum of the subject with the program of education and socialization of students, including the formation of environmental culture. culture of healthy and safe lifestyles.
 In the explanatory note comments to each of sections of the program and brief methodical instructions on the statement of theoretical material, performance of laboratory practical works, and also the explanations connected with design and possible realiza- tion of the part formed by participants of educational process can be given.
-2. General characteristics of the subject.
-This part of the program determines the place of the subject in the solution of common goals and objectives at the level of basic General education, estab- lishes interdisciplinary connections (on which subjects the subject is based, for which subjects it is the basis; if these connections are strong, it is advisable to note how they can be implemented).
-General characteristics of the subject involves a description of the features of the educational process on the subject; preferred forms of organization of the educational process and their combinations; preferred forms of monitoring and evaluation, possibility of integration with extracurricular activities (e.g. based on project method).
-3. Description of the place of the subject, the course in the curriculum.
-This section provides the distribution of hours for the study of the subject by class, determines the reserve of free educational time in hours and percentage of the total, which can be used for the implementation of the author's approaches, various forms of organization of the educational process, the introduction of modern teaching methods and pedagogical technologies.
-In this part of the program can be given recommendations for filling the plan of extracurricular activities in the aspect of solving common problems with this subject.
-4. Personal, metasubject and subject results of development of a subject.
-This section concretizes the planned results of the development of stu- dents of the basic educational program of basic General education, in- cluding, inter alia, personal, cognitive, regulatory and communicative universal educational actions; shows the relationship of the program of the subject with the program of development of universal educational actions (program of formation of General educational skills) at the stage of basic General education.
+2. General This part of the program determines the place of the subject in the solution of characteristics common goals and objectives at the level of basic General education, estabof the subject. lishes interdisciplinary connections (on which subjects the subject is based, able to note how they can be implemented).
+General characteristics of the subject involves a description of the features of the educational process on the subject: preferred forms of organization of the educational process and their combinations; preferred forms of monitoring and evaluation, possibility of integration with extracurricular activities (e.g. based on project method).
+3. Description This section provides the distribution of hours for the study of the subject by of the place class, determines the reserve of free educational time in hours and percentage of the of the total, which can be used for the implementation of the author's approachsubject, the es, various forms of organization of the educational process, the introduction course in the of modern teaching methods and pedagogical technologies.
+In this part of curriculum. the program can be given recommendations for filling the plan of extracur- 4 D 1 ricular activities in the aspect of solving common problems with this subject.
+4. Personal, I his section concretizes the planned results of the development of stuand subject cluding inter alia personal cognitive regulatory and communicative results of universal educational actions: shows the relationship of the program of development the subject with the program of development of universal educational of a subject. actions (program of formation of General educational skills) at the stage of basic General education.